mental health first aid training

 The course was the first of its kind and just like physical first aid, provides people with the knowledge and skills to provide first-level support and guidance until the person is connected with professional services.

-Hearten Up are accredited to delivered Mental Health First Aid to workplaces, organisation, communities and individuals.
+Hearten Up are accredited to delivered Mental Health First Aid training to workplaces, organisation, communities and individuals.

-You will learn how to assist an adult who may be experiencing a mental health problem or mental health crisis until appropriate professional help is received or the crisis resolves, using a practical, evidence-based action plan.
+Participants learn how to assist an adult who may be experiencing a mental health problem, or mental health crisis, until appropriate professional help is received or the crisis resolves, using a practical, evidence-based action plan.

 This course is based on guidelines developed through the expert consensus of people with lived experience of mental health problems and professionals.